JJ/granada-off/text/freemasonry.md

 street there are three frontispieces over the first floor balconies.
 In the one in the middle, by the side of a cherub that holds a parchment with what looks like a circle, we see all kind of building
-symbols: a mallet, a trove, a dented wheel, a cornucopia, and, yes, what could be a compass, or a triangle, or the symbol you find in the dollar bills.
+symbols: a mallet, a trove, a dented wheel, what could be a cornucopia but is actually a feather, and, yes, what could be a compass, or a triangle, or the symbol you find in the dollar bills.
 Most of them